wu-semsys/SENSE-Core/sense_core/explanation-interface/README.md

 **Endpoint:** `GET /v1/api/explanations`

-**Description:** Fetches explanations for a specified state at the nearest given datetime.
+**Description:** Fetches explanations for a trigger state at the nearest given datetime.

 **Request Parameters:**